 \section{Background}

-Proximal Policy Optimization (PPO)~\cite{ppo} and its variants, including GRPO~\cite{grpo}, stabilize reinforcement learning by limiting the magnitude of policy updates between optimization steps.
-This is typically achieved by optimizing a surrogate objective that discourages large deviations from a reference policy $\pi_{\text{old}}$ through clipping of the policy likelihood ratio.
-GRPO and related methods~\cite{grpo,gspo} combine PPO-style updates with a group-relative advantage estimator and have become the dominant approach for reinforcement learning–based fine-tuning of large language models.
-CISPO~\cite{CISPO} is another proximal policy variant that clips the importance-sampling ratio in the loss while ensuring that all tokens contribute to the gradient computation.
+Proximal Policy Optimization (PPO)~\cite{ppo} and its variants stabilize reinforcement learning by clipping the policy likelihood ratio to limit deviations from a reference policy $\pi_{\text{old}}$.
+GRPO~\cite{grpo,gspo} combines PPO-style clipping with a group-relative advantage estimator and has become the dominant approach for LLM fine-tuning.
+CISPO~\cite{CISPO} is another variant that clips the importance-sampling ratio while ensuring that all tokens contribute to the gradient.
 More broadly, proximal policy methods can be viewed as tractable approximations to the natural policy gradient~\cite{nat-pg}, whose exact computation is infeasible at scale.